TheHomeSchoolMom's local resource listings are sponsored by Time4Learning, where you can find resources, support groups, test prep info, and more.

-Fort Dupont and the Port Penn Interpretive CenterDelaware City
+Port Penn Interpretive CenterDelaware City

 Named for Rear Admiral Samuel Francis du Pont, the Fort was actively used as a military base from the Civil War through World War II.
 The Center offers displays and programs which explain the folk life of the historic wetland communities along the shores of the Delaware.
 Self-guided walking tours are available featuring the historic homes of Port Penn, as well as the scenic marshlands surrounding the town.
 Visitors enjoy boating, fishing, hiking, and picnicking.

 Most remembered as a Civil War prison camp, Fort Delaware on Pea Patch Island served as a guardian of the Delaware River from the War of 1812 through World War II.
 The Society operates the Fort Delaware Museum, the Sutler Shop, and the W. Emerson Wilson Research Library.

 The state's first "park without boundaries" links historical and cultural sites in the capital city of Dover.
 While the major park sites are open throughout the week, visitors are especially encouraged to sample Dover's rich history on the first Saturday of each month.
 Highlighted by guided tours of Legislative Hall, the park sites are open 9 a.m. to 5 p.m. with special programs at each site developed every month.